 (b) When changes in the resident's medication regimen are ordered by a physician or other authorized health care practitioner.

-P. Accounting for Narcotic and Controlled Drugs.
+[P.] O. Accounting for Narcotic and Controlled [Drugs] Substances.

 (1) Staff shall count and record [controlled drugs, such as narcotics,] Schedule II through V controlled substances before the close of every shift.

-(2) The daily record shall account for all controlled drugs documented as administered on the medication administration record.
+(2) The daily record shall account for all controlled [drugs] substances documented as administered on the medication administration record.

 (3) All Schedule II and III narcotics shall be maintained under a double lock system.